jasdips/rdap-geofeed/draft-ietf-regext-rdap-geofeed.md

 # Redaction

-Since the Geofeed link objects in the "links" array of an IP Network object are optional, the Redaction by Removal method [@?I-D.ietf-regext-rdap-redacted] MUST be used when redacting them.
+Since the Geofeed link objects in the "links" array of an IP Network object are optional, the Redaction by Removal method [@!RFC9537] MUST be used when redacting them.
+Further, in the "redacted" member, the "name" object MUST have its "type" member set to "geofeed links" (see (#rdap_json_values_registry)).

 The following is an elided example of an IP Network object with redacted Geofeed link objects:

 ```
 {